-It’s an issue that affects a huge number of people and one we have written about on the blog before, but hyperpigmentation problems can pose a particular problem for darker skin types.
+Hyperpigmentation problems can pose a particular problem for darker skin types.
+It’s an issue affecting a huge number of people and one we have written about on the blog before.
 To help you understand the type of treatment or products that are likely to be right for darker skin, today’s post will outline the intricacies of hyperpigmentation problems experienced by those with black and Asian skin types and offer solutions for treating them.

 Post-inflammatory hyperpigmentation following on from acne, scratches, cuts and bruises is a cause of uneven skin tone that darker skins can be particularly prone to because of the higher number of cells that reside on the surface of darker skins.